sahilrajput03/sahilrajput03.github.io/Git_and_GitHub.md

 ## Git merge

 Merge commits are unique against other commits in the fact that they have two parent commits.
 When creating a merge commit Git will attempt to auto magically merge the separate histories for you.
 If Git encounters a piece of data that is changed in both histories it will be unable to automatically combine them.
 This scenario is a version control conflict and Git will need user intervention to continue.
-Source: [link](https://www.atlassian.com/git/tutorials/using-branches/git-merge)
+Source: [ best ever link on internet@atlassian.com♥](https://www.atlassian.com/git/tutorials/using-branches/git-merge)

 ```bash
 #Syntax